isupreetk/crisis-response/README.md

 Our initiative is to ensure impacted individuals within BC have immediate access to critical information during crises.
 This empowers them to make well-informed decisions and obtain the urgent support they require.

 ## 💡 Our Solution
-We have developed an interactive platform tailored for BC's natural disaster survivors, facilitating direct connections with their community for personalized, one-on-one support beyond governmental aid.
+We've developed an interactive platform tailored for BC's natural disaster survivors, facilitating direct connections with their community for personalized, one-on-one support beyond governmental aid.
 This platform not only encourages real-time interaction and firsthand information sharing but also links affected individuals directly to emergency services and vital resources.
 By providing real-time updates on assistance needs and immediate access to essential information, our solution stands out from traditional relief programs, ensuring expedited post-crisis recovery when every second counts.

 ## 🌍 Societal Impact
 - Creating a bridge between those affected by disasters and the aid they require.